 “Thank you for the excellent result and for your detailed attendance note.
 I’ve passed positive feedback on to some of my colleagues.”Solicitor

-Stephanie Painter is developing a mixed common law practice, accepting instructions across a range of criminal, civil and family matters, with a focus on crime.
-Stephanie is currently undertaking a six-month secondment with the CPS Rape and Serious Sexual Offences Unit and is due to accept new instructions again in the new year.
+Stephanie Painter has a mixed common law practice, accepting instructions across a range of criminal, employment, regulatory and public law matters, with a focus on crime.

 Prior to coming to the Bar, Stephanie worked as a Project Manager for a global e-disclosure company.
 Stephanie managed numerous international projects with magic-circle law firms and advised clients on the e-discovery process from start to finish.
 Stephanie has also previously worked as a Legal Assistant for a regional solicitors firm, so has a working knowledge of case management.

-Stephanie is a qualified Grade 1 CPS Panel Advocate and has successfully prosecuted appeals in the Crown Court.
-She is regularly instructed to represent clients charged with driving offences, with a focus on presenting exceptional hardship arguments.
-She also represents the Probation Service and defendants at their PTPH and sentencing hearings.
+Stephanie is Direct Access qualified and is regularly instructed to represent clients charged with driving offences.
+She also represents Defendants and the Probation Service at PTPH and sentencing hearings.

 Stephanie has a keen interest in Courts-Martial work.
 Prior to joining Chambers, Stephanie was an Officer Cadet in Bristol University Air Squadron for three years, having spent time with the Army and RAF legal services in Germany.

 Stephanie has represented serving military personnel at the Bulford Court Martial Centre.